mwurzberger/formatting-and-patterns/js.md

 2. <a name="whitespace">Whitespace</a>
   - Never mix spaces and tabs.
   - Use soft indents (spaces) instead of real tabs
-  - For readability, set your editor's indent size to four characters &mdash; this means four spaces or four spaces representing a real tab.
+  - For readability, set your editor's indent size to four characters

 3. <a name="spacing">Beautiful Syntax</a>